-The Audley Dancehall was built in 1949 as a gesture of goodwill from the Military who had been training in the Park during the past two wars.
-With over 2,000 residents in Audley in the 1901 census.
-Audley was previously known as ‘pleasure grounds’ and a community hub since the mid 1800’s when a day in the Royal National Park was all about picnics, rowing boats, playing lawn bowls, cricket and tennis and engaging with the surrounding nature.
+Audley has long been a hub for the community: it was established as ‘pleasure grounds’ in the mid-1800s when a day in the Royal National Park was about picnics, rowing boats, playing lawn bowls, cricket and tennis and engaging with the surrounding nature.